To ensure your watch provides complete satisfaction for many years to come, please follow the instructions listed below:

 - Avoid using chemicals such as benzene or thinner when cleaning your timepiece.

-Storing timepieces in watch boxes protects the watches from scratches and the elements when you aren’t wearing them.
-They have padded interiors and slots designed just for watches.
-All of your watches are valuable to you, so give them the protection they deserve, and they will last for years.
+- Storing timepieces in watch boxes protects the watches from scratches and the elements when you aren’t wearing them

 - Near to cosmetics such as polish remover, bug repellent, thinners